126.96.36.199 Totalitarian One-Party States

 “a lofty ideal for the state: the ruler was to be a father to his people and look after their basic needs.
 It required officials to criticize their rulers and refuse to serve the corrupt.”

 ● Fascist States maintain order and bring a sense of national pride.
 Benito Mussolini’s Doctrine of Fascism defined it as a collective will, suppressing all dissent, arguing that:

 “The Fascist conception of the State is all embracing; outside of it no human or spiritual values can exist, much less have value.
 Thus understood, Fascism, is totalitarian…”

-- Theocracies take the position that there can be no other law but God’s and that political power must be exercised in the name of God.
+● Theocracies take the position that there can be no other law but God’s and that political power must be exercised in the name of God.
 Karen Armstrong quoted Ayatollah Khomeini’s 1971 rationale for the Iranian theocracy in her book, The Battle for God:

-“If a faqih, an expert in Islamic jurisprudence, took control of the administrative and political institutions, he could ensure that the Shariah was implemented correctly”.
+“If a faqih, an expert in Islamic jurisprudence, took control of the administrative and political institutions, he could ensure that the Shariah was implemented correctly”. [p.
+256]

 In Afghanistan, another theocracy, the BBC reported on the Taliban morality police suppressing women’s rights “to serve Islam”.
 The clergy in these governments are interpreting the religious texts, with all their contradictions and ambiguities referred to earlier (184.108.40.206), in order to determine ‘the will of God’ in matters of government.
 Given that political decisions include economics and participation in world affairs, in which the religious texts don’t give direct guidance, the clergy concerned are acting as politicians as well as providing moral advice.
 The population in a theocracy is, in effect, submitting to the rule of a group of people who were not elected.